Not All Tokens Matter: Towards Efficient LLM Reasoning via Token Significance in Reinforcement Learning: Detailed Settings of Experiments

 \textbf{Preprocessing and Tokenization.} Each model uses its corresponding tokenizer to process the input sequences.
 Tokenization ensures compatibility with the model's input structure, using special tokens to denote the start and end of sequences.

-\textbf{Training Setup.} We employ Proximal Policy Optimization (PPO) for training our reinforcement learning models.
-The actor and critic models are initialized with the same parameters, and training is conducted using the following hyperparameters:
+\textbf{Training Procedure.} All models are trained for a total of 50 epochs using the Proximal Policy Optimization (PPO) algorithm, optimizing for both accuracy and efficiency.
+The actor and critic models are initialized with the same parameters, and training is conducted with the following hyperparameters: actor learning rate $=5\times10^{-5}$, critic learning rate $=1\times10^{-6}$, mini-batch size $=512$, and KL-divergence coefficient $=0.001$.
+Evaluation is performed periodically at every training step to monitor progress, and the best model checkpoints are selected for final testing.